Vyral/base-template/momentum.md

 <img src="/img/maintainyourmomentum.jpg" width="80%">

 <p>You have invested your valuable time and hard-earned money in yourself and in your business.
 You have grown in your thinking; you envision a life in which you are a leader and a giver.
 You are armed with the systems and tools it takes to build a thriving business -- and to embrace a leveraged life.
-You have started to implement these techniques, and you are creating great habits and continuing to get better.
-Every.
+You have started to implement these techniques, and you are creating great habits and continuing to get better. <b>Every.
 Single.
-Day.</p>
+Day.</b></p>

-<h1>YOUR MAINTAIN YOUR MOMENTUM MEMBERSHIP INCLUDES: </h1>
+<h><b>YOUR MAINTAIN YOUR MOMENTUM MEMBERSHIP INCLUDES:</b></h>
 • Weekly 30 minute mastermind on specific topics relating to systems, tools, mindset & teams
 <br>